We have changed our back testing program to be more

 # If the target price is higher than the current day’s open then our signal would

-target price and become the current day’s open
+# trigger below our target price and become the current day’s open

 if targetPrice > histData[0][‘Open’]: